-This content requires registration.
-Get access today by signing up here.The proposals for CFD providers include:
+This content requires free registration (unlocked content) or a Finadium subscription.
+Log in or get access today by signing up here.The proposals for CFD providers include:

 The mechanics of a CFD look an awful lot like a swap or, more distantly, a Single Stock Future.
 Retail investors place funds in a margin account and then have the ability to take out leveraged long or short positions.
 Positions are marked-to-market at least daily.
 If losses are approaching the amount in the margin account, more margin is called and if not provided, the positions are unwound.
 CFDs let investors avoid the UK’s 0.5% stamp duty charge on share transactions.
 CFDs can now be taken out on on-UK equities, indices or even FX, where the leverage ratio is much higher than for equities.

 As a provider of CFDs (or the very closely related spread-betting product) it quite hard for the provider to lose money unless they take a directional bet against their clients.
 Operation of the margin accounts places very clear limits on how much the retail investors can lose.
 CFD providers do need volume though: following the FCA announcement, the share prices of the leading quoted companies of these products were down 30%.